terinjokes/gulp-uglify/README.md

 ## Errors

 `gulp-uglify` emits an 'error' event if it is unable to minify a specific file.
+The GulpUglifyError constructor is exported by this plugin for `instanceof` checks.
+It contains the following properties:

+- `fileName`: The full file path for the file being minified.
+- `cause`: The original UglifyJS error, if avialable.

-Wherever possible, the PluginError object will contain the following properties:
+Most UglifyJS error messages have the following properties:

-- `fileName`
+- `message` (or `msg`)
-- `lineNumber`
+- `filename`
-- `message`
+- `line`

 ## Using a Different UglifyJS